© John Wiley & Sons Ltd, The Geologists` Association & The Geological Society of London

 • Responsive editorial team and editorial board of noted international expertise

-• Wide circulation to over 3700 institutes worldwide
+• Wide circulation to over 7,500 institutions worldwide

 • Online submission enables the quickest possible review process